Is there a relationship between AGN and star formation in IR-bright AGNs?: SUMMARY

-\item Application of partial correlation test (PSRA) to determine the dominant variable for the main sample leads to the conclusion that the bivariate AGN-IR correlations are primarily redshift driven (Table~\ref{tab:pca}).
+\item The application of a partial correlation test (PSRA) to determine the dominant variable for the main sample leads to the conclusion that the bivariate AGN-IR correlations are primarily driven by redshift (Table~\ref{tab:pca}).

+\item Binning the data by either IR or X-ray luminosity affects the observed correlation significance and slopes.

+\item Using $L_{\rm 60}$ and $L_{\rm 100}$, as proxies for star formation, PSRA tests reveal a strong residual AGN-SF correlation with a slope of $\sim$0.2 and high significance ($P < $0.005), beyond that resulting from the redshift in our combined sample (main$+$expanded).
+The lack of a correlation when using \lirsf\ is likely a result of the large uncertainties in the AGN-subtraction.

-\item Using $L_{\rm 100}$ and \lfir) as a proxy for star formation, we reveal a strong residual AGN-SF correlation beyond that resulting from the redshift in our combined sample.
-A larger IR- detected sample with a wider IR luminosity range at each redshift is needed to confirm our results.
-While we see no evidence for star formation being quenched by AGN activity, it remains possible that this occurs on short timescales that are not probed by our study.
+\item Significant, flatter ($\alpha \sim$ 0.2) \lagn-\lirsf\ correlations are found in 3 of 4 sub-samples covering a smaller redshift range (so as to reduce the redshift effect).
+The correlation significance increases when the expanded sample is also included.
+However the large scatter and small sub-samples result in large errors on the derived slopes.
+A larger IR-detected sample with a wider IR luminosity range at each redshift will be valuable to confirm these results.
+While we see no evidence for star formation being quenched by AGN activity, it remains possible that this occurs on significantly different timescales than probed by our study.

-\item The apparent AGN-IR relation does not change with black hole mass or Eddington Ratios.
+\item There is no evidence that the relationship between AGN luminosity and IR luminosity changes with black hole mass or Eddington ratios.

-\item The average ratio and standard deviation of the star formation and BH accretion rate is: log (SFR/BHAR)$\sim$3.15$\pm$0.50 ($\sim$2.89$\pm$0.55 for the combined sample), independent of redshift or SMBH mass, but with a wide dispersion.
-The average log(SFR/BHAR) is consistent with the mean observed log($M_*/\mbh$) ratio found in local galaxies.
-Despite the large scatter, perhaps due to a wide range of instantaneous ratios, the consistent averages support a scenario in which a SMBH and its host galaxy both grow from a common gas supply, when averaged over long time periods. \end{enumerate}
+\item The average ratio of the star formation and BH accretion rate is: log (SFR/BHAR) $\sim$ 3.15, with a deviation of 0.50 ($\sim$2.89 $\pm$ 0.55 for the combined sample), independent of redshift or SMBH mass, but with a wide dispersion.
+The average SFR/BHAR ratio is consistent with the mean observed $M_*/\mbh$ ratio found in local galaxies.
+The consistent averages support a scenario in which a SMBH and its host galaxy both grow from a common gas supply, when averaged over long time periods.
+Unlike earlier results that suggested two formation paths \citep[e.g.][]{lutz10, shao10, rosario12, santini12}, our overall correlation combined with the similar results in different redshift bins, suggest that it is not likely that AGN and \sf\ are completely unrelated, nor that they are dominated by feedback in which an AGN quenches the \sf. \end{enumerate}